matu3ba/zorro/README.md

 # zorro
-bit hacks and architecture-independent compiler_rt in Zig optimized for 2s complement and verified in Z3
+Integer bit hacks and architecture-independent compiler_rt in Zig optimized for 2s complement and verified in Z3

+Code has 0BSD license, proofs have MIT license.

 WIP.